SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/describe_databases.rst

 *****************
 DESCRIBE DATABASES
 *****************
-The ``DESCRIBE DATABASES`` command lets you show all databases in your cluster.
+The ``DESCRIBE DATABASES`` command lets you list information about the specified database in your cluster.

-**Comment** - *See the Output table for this command.
-The outputs there are not databases, but rather INFORMATION about the database.
-Please confirm.*

 Syntax
 ==========